niolabs/docs/docs/api/blocks_types.md

 # Blocks Types API #

-Nio blocks are the functional pieces of code that generate signals and/or do work with them.
+n.io blocks are the functional pieces of code that generate signals and/or do work with them.
 Earlier we saw examples of blocks such as CounterIntervalSimulator and Logger.
-Information and interaction with the blocks of a running Nio instance is available through the blocks types API.
+Information and interaction with the blocks of a running n.io instance is available through the blocks types API.

 ## Get API ##